Adventure Race FAQs

 If you have a teammate with physical limitations, you might want to decide in advance how your team will handle it.
 Our advice is to have everyone on the same page before race day rather than to struggle in the midst of the competition.

-Just keep in mind that you need to retain range of motion and, if you’re in it to win it, you don’t want your ensemble to be what slows you down.
+Just keep in mind that you need to retain range of motion and, if you’re in it to win it, you don’t want your ensemble to slow you down.

 But we LOVE a great theme – and all the better if your outfits align with your team name.

 Only the appointed team captain (usually the person who started the team) can make changes to the team page on our fundraising system.
-They will need to login from the event homepage; see the top right corner.
-Once logged in, they can name someone else on the team captain.
+The team captain will need to login from the event homepage using the link in the top right corner.
+Once logged in, they can name someone else the team captain.

-If you have trouble transferring captain-hood or logging in, please reach out and we’re glad to help.
+If you have trouble transferring captain-hood or logging in, please reach out and we’ll be glad to help.

-Beyond the Backyard is a peer-to-peer fundraiser, much like a walk-a-thon or any charitable bike ride or race.
-The objective is for your team to raise $1,200 to benefit Tacoma/Pierce County Habitat for Humanity.
-This amount unlocks all 24 challenges of the race.
+Beyond the Backyard is a peer-to-peer fundraiser, much like a walk-a-thon or a charitable bike ride or race.
+The objective is for your team to raise a minimum of $300 to benefit Tacoma/Pierce County Habitat for Humanity.

 Please note that ALL fundraising must be done on the event platform.
 Facebook fundraisers and Go Fund Me pages aren’t able to be credited toward your team.

-When you register, your $25 entry fee counts toward your team fundraising goal.
+When you register, your $25 entry fee counts toward your team’s $300 fundraising minimum.

 With your registration, you get a personal fundraising page on our software platform with a unique URL to share with your network.
 You can update your page with your own photos (both a profile picture and a cover photo) and a statement about yourself.